Flaky Kabocha Hand Pies

 Recipe Tips

-• If your kabocha squash isn’t sweet enough, you can sweeten the filling by adding more sugar, honey, or maple syrup to taste.
+• If your kabocha isn’t sweet enough, you can sweeten the filling by adding some sugar, honey, or maple syrup to taste.

-• Kabocha skin is edible and nutritious.
+• Kabocha skin is edible and full of nutrients!
 Instead of discarding it, add it to miso soup or stews for extra flavor and fiber.

 Storage